ksmpartners/ernie/README.md

 ============================================
 Ernie is a [high performance](#4) wrapper for the [Eclipse BIRT Report Engine](http://www.eclipse.org/birt/phoenix/).
 Developers can integrate Ernie using an embedded [Java or Scala API](#2), or deploy a [servlet](#3) that exposes Ernie's features as a RESTful web service.

-Ernie is designed to be used in conjunction with the [Eclipse BIRT Designer](http://www.eclipse.org/birt/phoenix/intro/intro03.php).
-All reports generated using Ernie are based on report definitions created using the designer.
+All reports generated using Ernie are based on report definitions created using the [Eclipse BIRT Designer](http://www.eclipse.org/birt/phoenix/intro/intro03.php).

 Prerequisites and setup <a id="1"></a>
 ----------------------